Prospective Students|Current Students|Alumni & Friends|Visitors|Faculty & Staff

-A groundbreaking ceremony was held on Novembhyper@sber 18, 2009, and a ribbon cutting event was held on October 15, 2013.
+A groundbreaking ceremony was held on November 18, 2009, and a ribbon cutting event was held on October 15, 2013.

-For more information regarding the Library & Academic Resource Center, visit the LACCDBuildsGreen Web site (click on the "Valley" tab).
+For more information regarding the Library & Academic Resource Center, visit the BuildLACCD Web site.

 The college's Information Technology (IT) Department recieved infrastructure upgrades to the Omega Data Center (in the old Administration Building) and to the Alpha Data Center (in Campus Center).
 In addition, there were interior improvements to the Campus Center Building to provide offices and workspace for the IT Department.

 Construction of a new building to house the college's Omega Data Center, the Main Point of Entry (MPOE), a N.O.C., and Information Technology department office spaces.
 This project, which was completed in 2014, is part of the Community Workforce Development (CWFD) Center Project.